seokhyun-chung/seokhyun-chung.github.io/_pages/about.md

 News
 ======
 * **This webpage is under construction.
 Allow me a moment :)**
 * I like sharing research ideas on data analytics and connected system applications and am happy to discuss collaborative projects.
-If you find my work interesting or have any interest in potential collaborations, please don't hesitate to [email here](mailto:schung@virginia.edu)!
+If you find my work interesting or have any interest in potential collaborations, please don't hesitate to [email me](mailto:schung@virginia.edu)!
 * Jul 2023: Our paper "Federated Multi-output Gaussian Processes" has been accepted by _Technometrics_!
 * May 2023: Our paper "Federated Condition Monitoring Signal Prediction with Improved Generalization" has been accepted by _IEEE Transactions on Reliability_!